Kg0505/Kg0505/README.md

   A little more about me...
 </h2>

-- 🎓 Final year Civil Engineering undergrad at NIT Trichy.
+- 🎓 Final year undergrad at NIT Trichy.
 - 🌱 I’m currently learning n8n.
-- 🔍 Passions: Exploring EIML more, love cooking, and designing.
+- 🔍 Passions: Exploring AI/ML more, love cooking, and designing.
 - 📫 How to reach me: gkartikuk@gmail.com (quickest option).
 - 😄 Pronouns: he/him